vipers-web-design/private-repo-readme/feedverse-README.md

 -----------------------
 ## Resources
-- [AWS SDK for PHP](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/welcome.html) - To upload images to Amazon S3
+- <a href="https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/welcome.html" target="_blank">AWS SDK for PHP</a> - To upload images to Amazon S3
-- [FontAwesome](https://fontawesome.com/) - For all the cool icons
+- <a href="https://fontawesome.com/" target="_blank">FontAwesome</a> - For all the cool icons
-- [MDBootstrap](https://mdbootstrap.com/) - The quick layout, basic responsiveness, and some functionality.
+- <a href="https://mdbootstrap.com/" target="_blank">MDBootstrap</a> - The quick layout, basic responsiveness, and some functionality.
-- [PHPMailer](https://github.com/PHPMailer/PHPMailer) - What makes sending emails possible.
+- <a href="https://github.com/PHPMailer/PHPMailer" target="_blank">PHPMailer</a> - What makes sending emails possible.

 ## Credits
 - All my friends - Thank you for being awesome and believing in me.
-- Thank you to [@Ravavyr](https://github.com/Ravavyr) for being a soundboard.
+- Thank you to <a href="https://github.com/Ravavyr" target="_blank">@Ravavyr</a> for being a soundboard.